-The family of a Mum from Salford suffering from a debilitating conditions will host a party in Eccles to raise money to fund urgent neurosurgery that is not available on the NHS.
+The family of a Salford mum suffering from a debilitating condition will host a party in Eccles to raise money to fund urgent neurosurgery that is not available on the NHS.

 Diana Olijar, is a single mum suffering from Ehlers Danlos Syndrome (EDS), which can cause very flexible joints and stretchy, fragile skin.